Efficient Frontier Definition

 - The covariance of one asset’s return to that of another asset.

-This model was established by the American Economist Harry Markowitz in the year 1952.
-After that, he spent a few years on the research about the same, which eventually led to him winning the Nobel Prize in 1990.
+The American Economist Harry Markowitz established this model in 1952.
+After that, he spent a few years researching the same, eventually winning the Nobel Prize in 1990.

 Example of the Efficient Frontier